Searching for heavy Higgs in supersymmetric final states at the LHC: Collider analysis

 Using the observations described before we do a cut-based analysis optimising for $\Delta R_{\ell \ell}$, $\Delta\phi_{\ell \ell,\met}$, $\met$ and $\xi$ variables in favour of the signal events.
 We show the optimised cuts chosen for the two benchmark points in Table~\ref{tab:llcuts} along with the applied fixed cuts.
-We would like to mention here that the cuts obtained after optimisation of signal significance for each kind of signal sample, \textit{viz.} gluon-gluon fusion, $4F$ and $5F$ scheme, are similar.
-In order to speed up the process of optimisation, we use only samples produced using $5F$ scheme and use the same optimisation for gluon-gluon fusion and $4F$ scheme samples.
+We would like to mention here that the cuts obtained after optimisation of signal significance for each kind of signal sample, \textit{viz.} gluon-gluon fusion, $4F$, $5F$ scheme and NLO $4F~b\bar{b}H$, are similar.
+In order to speed up the process of optimisation, we use only samples produced using $5F$ scheme and use the same optimisation for gluon-gluon fusion, $4F$ scheme and NLO $4F~b\bar{b}H$ production.
 As the kinematics of the final state is largely independent of the scheme used to produce the Higgs bosons, this approach is justified.
-The final significance is however computed by adding the correctly calculated matched $4F + 5F$ scheme cross section with gluon-gluon fusion cross section.
+In the following, we present our analysis in two parts, first, the matched 4F, 5F $b\bar{b}H$ scheme and second, NLO $4F~b\bar{b}H$ signal process.
+The final significance in case of matched 4F, 5F $b\bar{b}H$ signal is computed by adding the correctly calculated matched $4F + 5F$ scheme cross section with gluon-gluon fusion cross section.
+For NLO $4F~b\bar{b}H$ signal, we add the NLO $4F~b\bar{b}H$ cross section with the gluon fusion cross section to get the final signal significance.
 We show the cut flow table with $5F$ $b\bar{b}\to H$ signal production along with the dominant backgrounds in Table~\ref{tab:llcutflow} after applying all the cuts in sequence.
 This demonstrates relative importance of each cut in reducing the backgrounds.
 In Table~\ref{tab:llyield}, we display the susy and SM background yields at the HL-LHC after the cut-based analysis.
 Here, we have checked that the sub-dominant backgrounds have negligible contribution and therefore neglect them in our final analysis.
 It is to be noted that the susy backgrounds contribute $\sim 10\%$ to the total background events.
-The number of signal events for the gluon fusion production and matched $b\bar{b}H$ process at $\sqrt{s}=14$ TeV with 3 ab$^{-1}$ of integrated luminosity after the cut-based analysis are shown in Table~\ref{tab:llsigni}.
-Finally, we calculate the statistical significance as $S/\sqrt{B}$ where S is the signal yield which is defined as $\sigma(pp\to H\to \lspone\lsptwo)\times BR(\lsptwo \to \lspone Z)\times \mathcal{L}\times \epsilon$ for the process $pp\to H\to \lspone\lsptwo,~\lsptwo \to \lspone Z$ where $\epsilon$ is the signal efficiency and $\mathcal{L}$ is the integrated luminosity.
+The number of signal events for the gluon fusion production, matched $b\bar{b}H$ process and the NLO $4F~b\bar{b}H$ production at $\sqrt{s}=14$ TeV with 3 ab$^{-1}$ of integrated luminosity after the cut-based analysis are shown in Table~\ref{tab:llsigni1} and Table~\ref{tab:llsigni2}.
+Finally, we calculate the statistical significance as $S/\sqrt{B}$ where S is the signal yield which is defined as $\sigma(pp\to H\to \lspone\lsptwo)\times BR(\lsptwo \to \lspone Z)\times BR(Z\to \ell\ell)\times \mathcal{L}\times \epsilon$ for the process $pp\to H\to \lspone\lsptwo,~\lsptwo \to \lspone Z$ where $\epsilon$ is the signal efficiency and $\mathcal{L}$ is the integrated luminosity.
 Similarly, $B$ represents the total background yield after the cut-based analysis.
-We quote the final signal significance in Table~\ref{tab:llsigni} which is $6.57$ for the first benchmark point and $4.66$ for the second benchmark point.
-However, these significances drop upon adding the systematic uncertainty~\footnote{The signal significance formula changes with adding $x\%$ systematic uncertainty: $S/\sqrt{B+(0.01\times x \times B)^2}$}, \textit{viz.} adding a $5\%$ systematic, the $S/\sqrt{B}$ changes to $1.24$ and $1.12$ respectively.
+We quote the final signal significance in Table~\ref{tab:llsigni1} which is $6.57$ for the first benchmark point and $4.66$ for the second benchmark point in case of 4F, 5F matched $b\bar{b}H$ production.
+However, these significances drop upon adding the systematic uncertainty~\footnote{The signal significance formula changes with adding $x\%$ systematic uncertainty: $S/\sqrt{B+(0.01\times x \times B)^2}$.}, \textit{viz.} adding a $5\%$ systematic, the $S/\sqrt{B}$ changes to $1.24$ and $1.12$ respectively.
 Therefore, these results are consistent with any extrapolation of the current LHC results.
+We also tabulate the signal yield from NLO $4F~b\bar{b}H$ process as well as the final signal significance in Table~\ref{tab:llsigni2}.
+The signal significance is lower as compared to the matched 4F, 5F $b\bar{b}H$ analysis which results from the low production cross-section of the NLO $4F~b\bar{b}H$ process.
+We would like to mention that the final signal efficiencies after the cut-based analysis are similar from the combined 4F, 5F $b\bar{b}H$ production and the NLO $4F~b\bar{b}H$ signal process.
+In case of benchmark point 1, the final signal efficiency is $0.039$ from the NLO $4F~b\bar{b}H$ and $0.038$ for the matched 4F, 5F $b\bar{b}H$ production.
+The signal efficiencies are $0.036$ and $0.04$ from the NLO $4F~b\bar{b}H$ process and matched 4F, 5F $b\bar{b}H$ production for benchmark point 2 respectively.